paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/3. The Backend Databases and Applications/P4 - Build an Item Catalog Application/README.md

 3. Create all templates and forms.
 4. Add all backend functionality
 5. Add API Endpoints.
+6. Create authentication&Authorization
-6. Add styling with CSS
+7. Add styling with CSS

 ## 1. Create mock-ups for every
 The first step I took was to create mock-ups for each page in my application.
 This is the list of requires html templates for various parts of the catalog app: